isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-ceiling-without-roller-marks/index.md

 Perhaps you have come across a [ceiling](https://pestpolicy.com/do-you-need-to-backroll-after-spraying-ceiling/) with roller marks and wonder how to eliminate them when painting, and you're wondering how to
 [beautify your room](https://www.forbes.com/sites/houzz/2014/10/21/10-tips-to-make-a-small-bedroom-look-great/)
 .
-*On how to paint the ceiling without roller marks - to achieve that beautiful room look - undertake great surface preparation/ cleaning, painting tools selection, paint selection/preparation, actual painting, and paint finish techniques.�*
+*On how to paint the ceiling without roller marks - to achieve that beautiful room look - undertake great surface preparation/ cleaning, painting tools selection, paint selection/preparation, actual painting, and paint finish techniques.*

-*Moreover, the individual procedures for painting the ceiling must be adhered to as per the given instructions without overlooking precautions and safety measures associated with paint application.�*
+*Moreover, the individual procedures for painting the ceiling must be adhered to as per the given instructions without overlooking precautions and safety measures associated with paint application.*
 > See Also:
 > Bathroom Ceiling Paint to Prevent Mold
 ## Details: How To Paint A Ceiling Without Roller Marks
 It will help if you have paint removers when painting to correct any errors during application.
 ### a.
 Painting tools selection
-Tool selection is the most critical step in achieving quality finish when painting since tools determine the paint pick-up and release effectiveness.�Ensure to remove all excess paint from the roller as you're putting the paint roller to get different paint.
+Tool selection is the most critical step in achieving quality finish when painting since tools determine the paint pick-up and release effectiveness.Ensure to remove all excess paint from the roller as you're putting the paint roller to get different paint.
 When painting, you will need some of the following devices for tools/items in place:
 - [Stand-alone](https://www.amazon.com/dp/B002AAZGQG/?tag=p-policy-20)ladder and paint tape